 - Preheat oven to 425° F. Combine all filling ingredients in a large bowl and whisk until smooth.

 - Pour filling into prepared crust.
 Place pie pan on a baking sheet and bake 15 minutes.

 - Reduce heat to 350° F and bake an additional 35-40 minutes, or until filling is nearly set (only jiggles in the center).
 Place pie on a wire rack and allow to come to cool completely (see notes on keeping your pie from cracking).

 For Whipped Cream:

-- Place cold heavy cream, sugar, and vanilla extract in the bowl of a stand mixer.
+- Place all whipped cream ingredients in the bowl of a stand mixer.
 Start the mixer on low speed, and gradually increase the speed to high.
+Scrape down the sides of the bowl to incorporate the spices, if necessary.
 Whip until the cream thickens and forms peaks.